K3 surfaces associated with curves of genus two: Acknowledgements

 \section{Acknowledgements}

 I thank Noam Elkies and Barry Mazur for suggesting the study of K3 surfaces as a thesis topic and for many insightful remarks and helpful conversations.
 I also thank Tetsuji Shioda for discussions and correspondence on elliptic surfaces, and Igor Dolgachev for helpful remarks and pointing out some useful references.
-I also thank Charles Doran for bringing his work with Adrian Clingher to my attention.
+I also thank the referees for their comments and corrections and Charles Doran for bringing his work with Adrian Clingher to my attention.